 - Oil free tortilla chips – if you are not avoiding oil, use any tortilla chips you like.
 Sturdier chips are better for scooping up the toppings.

 - Cashew Cheese Sauce – I love using this cheese sauce recipe on my nachos.
 This is based on the recipe that helped my give up dairy when I first went vegan.
+My Vegan Pepper Jack Cheese would be another good option.
 Feel free to substitute with your favorite vegan cheese sauce recipe or store bought vegan cheese shreds.

 - Black beans – canned black beans are fine, or you can make them from dry beans with my recipe for Savory Black Beans in the Instant Pot